the-virtual-brain/tvb-root/tvb_library/tvb/simulator/backend_cpp/notes/implementation_plan.md

 ### Step 2.
 Define the Python-to-C++ Lowered Spec

-Status: `[ ]`
+Status: `[x]`

 Purpose:
 - Create a stable intermediate representation between TVB Python objects and the C++ backend.

 Tasks:
-- [ ] Define Python dataclasses or plain structures for:
+- [x] Define Python dataclasses or plain structures for:
   - `SimulationSpec`
   - `SubnetworkSpec`
   - `ProjectionSpec`
   - `IntegratorSpec`
   - `MonitorSpec`
   - optional `StimulusSpec`
-- [ ] Ensure the spec contains only C++-friendly data:
+- [x] Ensure the spec contains only C++-friendly data:
   - scalar values
   - strings/enums
   - contiguous NumPy arrays
   - integer maps and dimensions
-- [ ] Mirror the useful parts of `NetworkAnalysis` but remove Python object dependencies.
+- [x] Mirror the useful parts of `NetworkAnalysis` but remove Python object dependencies.
-- [ ] Decide what is baked into generated code versus passed as runtime arrays.
+- [x] Decide what is baked into generated code versus passed as runtime arrays.
-- [ ] Define a stable hash key for spec-based code generation cache.
+- [x] Define a stable hash key for spec-based code generation cache.

 Deliverables:
 - `spec.py` or equivalent module with the lowered-spec schema.
 - A documented list of fields included in the first milestone.

+Completion note:
+- Implemented in `spec.py`; the first-milestone fields are captured directly by the spec dataclasses and their serialized payload/hash representation.

 Exit criteria:
 - A `NetworkSet` can be lowered into a complete spec without requiring C++ yet.